delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_8.1.md

 ---
-title:  Updating the Data Catalog
+title:  Updating the Data Repository
 summary: "(Dev/QA Persona) Changes to Production should be represented in lower environments"
 series: "Act I"
 weight: 8.1